Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Obviously, this isn’t a fool-proof method, but makes us trustable, it transforms the environment into one where interactions are productive/pleasurable/easy (when there is a shortage of time making things hectic, too!).
 Communicating that way also creates an “history” that may come useful in future times ahead as a reference.

-Another point if in a OSS project is not possible to do questions it isn't a real OSS project.
-Another view can be you can do questions but there are some choices that for [1-2-3-etc] reasons is not possible to ask again.
+Another point: if in a OSS project is not possible to ask questions, then it isn't a real OSS project.
+Another view can be that you can ask questions, but there are some choices that for [1-2-3-etc] reasons is not possible to ask again.

 ## How to evolve it to the next Pokemon